aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldend/has_separator/_index.md

 ﻿---
+title: FieldEnd.has_separator property
+linktitle: has_separator property
-title: has_separator property
+articleTitle: has_separator property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns ``True`` if this field has a separator."
+description: "FieldEnd.has_separator property.
+Returns ``True`` if this field has a separator."
 type: docs
 weight: 10
 url: /python-net/aspose.words.fields/fieldend/has_separator/